sunnydanu/godev.run/README.md

 ## Overview

-GoDev.Run is a personal project inspired from [it-tools](https://github.com/CorentinTh/it-tools) by [Corentin Th](https://github.com/CorentinTh). to try what else i can do with javascript and how far we can go in building tools entirely on the client side—no servers needed.
+GoDev.Run is a personal project inspired from [it-tools](https://github.com/CorentinTh/it-tools) by [Corentin Th](https://github.com/CorentinTh).
+It explores what else I can do with JavaScript and how far we can go in building tools entirely on the client side—no servers needed.

 GoDev.Run - Just You and Your Browser [Have a look !](https://godev.run).